antho-aina/sql-data-analytics-project/doc/detailed_example_framework.md

 ## 📈 Advance Analytics

 ### 07. Change-Over-Time (Trends)
-**Purpose**: Analyzing how metrics evolve over time.
+**Purpose**: Identify trends and patterns in performance over time.

 Questions to ask:
 - Are measures trending upward, downward, or cyclical?
 - Are trends consistent across dimensions?

 ### 08. Cumulative Analysis
-**Purpose**: Aggregating data to understand total impact or progression.
+**Purpose**: Track how values build up over time to understand overall progress.

 Questions to ask:
-- What is the cumulative growth of measures?
+- How do totals grow over time?
-- How do totals compare across categories?
+- Which dimensions contribute most to the total?
-- Where does growth accelerate or slow?
+- When does growth speed up or slow down?

 ### 09. Performance Analysis
 **Purpose**: Identify the factors that drive performance differences.

 Questions to ask:
-- How do measures compare against benchmarks?
+- Are results better or worse than targets or expectations?
-- Which dimensions show strong vs. weak performance?
+- Which products, customers, or regions perform best and worst?
-- What drivers explain differences?
+- What factors explain these performance differences?

 ### 10. Part-to-Whole (Proportional)
 **Purpose**: Understanding how components contribute to a whole.